-Did you know that giving your dry, dead-looking lawn lots of water, and feeding your droopy plants fertilizer, will actually do more harm than good?
-These methods can kill your plants rather than save them.
+It may seem counterintuitive, but regularly dousing your dry, dead-looking lawn and plants with water will do more harm than good.
+Indeed, this can kill your lawn and plants rather than save them.

-One of the worst things you can do to your lawn or garden is fertilize during a heat wave.
-The ingredients in fertilizer, mixed with hot temperatures can quickly kill your plants.
+Simply put, do not fertilize during this time.
+Indeed, this is one of the worst things you can do because the fertilizer ingredients mixed with hot temperatures can quickly kill your lawn and plants.

-Don’t start giving your lawn plenty of water and then miss a watering, or allow the lawn to go dormant and try to bring it back.
-Once your lawn goes dormant, you must wait until cooler temperatures return in the Fall and bring your lawn back to life.
+Next, determine whether you will allow your lawn to go dormant by no longer watering.
+It won’t look good but will be healthy.
+However, you cannot allow your lawn to go dormant and later try to bring it back.
+You must wait until cooler temperatures return in the Fall to bring your lawn back to life.

 Flower and Plant Care

 Container plants should receive frequent watering through the hottest, driest part of summer.
-Water will evaporate very quickly and must be replenished immediately to keep your plants from giving up.
+Water will evaporate quickly and so you must replenish it immediately to keep your plants from withering.